-The negative effects of having so many things can overwhelm you by creating extra and unnecessary mental and financial stress.
+The negative effects of having many things can overwhelm you by creating unnecessary mental and financial stress.
 This is also not mentioning the large physical space required to store the extra things.

-By deeply understanding what brings values into your life, you can remove the things that don’t.
+By deeply understanding what brings values to your life, you can remove the things that don’t.

-In return, you will have more time to focus on the things that do bring value to your life.
+In return, you will have more time to focus on the activities and people that do.

-You’ll free up the clutter and eradicate the physical and emotional burden of carrying on the extra “weight.”
+You’ll free up the clutter and eradicate the physical and emotional burden of carrying on the additional “weight.”

 It’s a powerful way to reduce excess and simplify your life.

-When you only have things that truly bring value to your life, you can live a more meaningful life because everything you have serves a specific purpose.
+When you only own things that truly bring joy to your life, you can live a more meaningful life because everything you have serves a specific purpose.

 To help you declutter and prevent purchasing unnecessary things, ask yourself these questions.

-You may feel differently about getting rid of the things that have sentimental value.
+You may feel differently about getting rid of things that have sentimental value.

-These could be anything that has special meaning for you, ranging from a small pin to a big car.
+These could range from a small pin to a huge house.

 For example, one of my favorite hobbies is traveling.

-Every time I visit a new country, I would buy a postcard and add it to my fridge collection.
+Every time I visited a new country, I bought a postcard and added it to my collection.

-But what I have discovered is that I don’t need to hold on to these postcards to remember all those memories.
+But what I have discovered is I don’t need them to remember all those wonderful memories.

 The recollections are inside me.
-The emotions, feelings, and experiences rise by seeing the postcards.
+The emotions, feelings, and experiences rise by seeing the souvenirs.

-Before I threw away my postcards, I took pictures of them.
+Before I threw them away, I took pictures of each.